 You can also use our Max Risk Calculator:

-Let’s say your business risk is 1.5%.
-So you position size in way that your stop loss hits always translate to 1.5% portfolio hits.
+Let’s say your max risk is 1.5% of your total equity.
+This means you size your positions in way that your stop loss hits always translate to 1.5% equity hits.

 This is what you would get:

 Your max position size for this trade would be 39% of your account balance.

 Trade B) 1.5% / 9.3% = 0.16

 Your max position size for this trade would be 16% of your account balance.

 From what I wrote about diversification you know that it makes sense to hold at least three stocks in your portfolio to be fully (100%) invested.
 This translates to a maximum position size of

 In the case of Trade A you therefore have to go with 33% instead of the 39% you calculated.

 If you rather hold 6 stocks to be fully invested your max position size would be